 - Customs privileges

-- Greater growth potential due to strategic location
+- Greater growth potential due to the strategic location

 - Well established transport network and road connectivity

 Many businesses prefer to set up an offshore company, also known as non-resident company, in Dubai as the income obtained from a holding company (offshore company) is not taxable.

 Other than tax savings, people prefer having an offshore company as a holding company so that they can hold: